-Umoja Community, Foundation for California Community
+Umoja Community, Foundation for California Community Colleges

 U.S. Green Building Council – Orange County Chapter

-distribution of copyrighted material.
+for more information about use of copyrighted material.

 Information Regarding Student Financial Aid

 The Financial Aid Office is located in Watson Hall, Second Floor - Room 205.
 Check the web site for hours of operation as they may vary.
+Phone: 714 432-5508.

 OVERVIEW OF FINANCIAL AID PROGRAMS